Why is my skylight algae growth

 Improve ventilation

-Apply a protective coating
+Consider a UV-resistant coating

 Frequently Asked Questions